FlexMeasures/flexmeasures/documentation/concepts/algorithms.rst

 Weather forecasting is included in the platform, but is usually not the result of an internal algorithm (weather forecast services are being used by import scripts, e.g. with `this tool <https://github.com/SeitaBV/weatherforecaststorage>`_).

 FlexMeasures uses linear regression and falls back to naive forecasting of the last known value if errors happen.
-What mght be even more important than the type of algorithm is the features handed to the model ― lagged values (e.g. value of the same time yesterday) and regressors (e.g. wind speed prediction to forecast wind power production).
+What might be even more important than the type of algorithm is the features handed to the model ― lagged values (e.g. value of the same time yesterday) and regressors (e.g. wind speed prediction to forecast wind power production).

 The performance of our algorithms is indicated by the mean absolute error (MAE) and the weighted absolute percentage error (WAPE).